-Our By-laws provide that the Board is authorized to fix from time to time the number of directors within the range of three to fifteen members, and currently the Board size is set at nine members.
+Our By-laws provide that the Board is authorized to fix from time to time the number of directors within the range of three to fifteen members, and currently the Board size is set at eight members.
+Olivia F. Kirtley has reached the age of retirement under our Corporate Governance Guidelines and is not standing for re-election at the Annual Meeting.
+The Board expresses appreciation to Ms. Kirtley for her nearly 20 years of outstanding service to the Company, including serving in various leadership positions at different points of her tenure, including as Chair of the Board, Lead Independent Director and Chair of the Audit Committee and Compensation Committee.
+The Board has reduced the size of the Board to seven members effective immediately prior to the Annual Meeting.
 Directors are elected annually to one-year terms and each director nominee has consented to being named in this Proxy Statement and has agreed to serve if elected.

-We believe the nominees set forth below possess an appropriate mix of skills, experience, and leadership designed to drive board performance and properly oversee the interests of the Company, including our long-term corporate strategy.
-Our nominees include seven independent directors (78%), four female directors (44%), and a broad range of professional experience.
+We believe the nominees set forth below possess an appropriate mix of skills, experience, and leadership designed to drive Board performance and properly oversee the interests of the Company, including our long-term corporate strategy.
+Our nominees include five independent directors (71%), three female directors (43%), and a broad range of professional experience.
 The nominees also reflect a balanced approach to tenure that will allow the Board to benefit from a mix of newer directors who bring fresh perspectives and seasoned directors who bring continuity and a deep understanding of our complex business.